 Check the components below and replace as needed.

 Subframe connectors (hereafter dubbed SFC) are a must for Fox-platform Mustangs (especially convertibles).
 Their factory unibody structure is inheritantly weak and even the stock 5.0L at factory rated 225HP and 300 ft-lb power levels can twist and distort the frame and floorpans with ease.
 SFC's strengthen the unibody by connecting the front subframes with the rear.
 Benefits include a stiffer chassis and better power transfer; power will be better transferred to the wheels instead of some being wasted by flexing the chassis.
 SFC's are a must, especially when going above stock power levels.
 If a stock engine can thrash the frame, imagine what a more powerful motor will do.
 SFC's generally run between $130-$200 a set.
 Make sure to pick the weld-in, full-length type.
-Maximum Motorsports, Steeda, J&M are very popular SFC makers.
+Steeda offers a great full-length kit for Foxbody Mustangs and are great quality.
+Just keep in mind they come unpainted - it's best to throw on a few coats of black rust paint before installing them.

 The second best modification is gears.
 Changing the differential gear ratio can transform your car into a whole new animal.
 Gears will not increase engine horsepower but they will increase vehicle acceleration because of their increased torque multiplication.
 Many enthusiasts agree, without a doubt, swapping gears is the best bang-for-buck, seat-of-the-pants mod that can be done on a stock Fox 5.0.
 The most popular gear choices for street and strip going Stangs are;